kkirstein/proglang-playground/README.md

 [Idris](http://www.idris-lang.org/) is a Haskell-style programming language with [dependent types](http://en.wikipedia.org/wiki/Dependent_type).
 It compiles to either machine code (via C) or to JavaScript.

+# Kotlin

+[Kotlin](http://kotlinlang.org) is a statically-typed object-oriented programming language, targetting the Java Virtual Machine (JVM) and now also compiles to JavaScript.
+Its main goal is to reduce the complexity (aka boilerplate) and avoid some pitfalls, like null pointers, of the Java programming language.

 # Lua

 Lua is a small dynamically typed "scripting" language.
 Due to its size it is very well suited to be embedded into applications.
 It also features a very easy interface to native (C) code.
 LuaJIT is an alternative implementation with increased performance by LIT-compilation.